kspi/dmenu-frecency/README.md

 and recency to sort the application list.
 This is similar to the way Firefox sorts its location bar suggestions.

+Applications that haven't been launched yet are sorted by modification date, so the newest ones are at the top.

 If no application title matches the input, it it executed as a shell command (and saved for later suggestions).